mynew4/cmangos-docs-wiki/WorldDB_structure/Loot_Template.md

 ### groupid

 A group is a set of loot definitions processed in such a way that at any given looting event the loot generated can receive only 1 (or none) [item](#item) from the items declared in the loot definitions of the group.
-Groups are formed by loot definitions having the same values of [entry](#entry) and **groupid** fields AND have **MinCountOrRef &gt; 0**.
+Groups are formed by loot definitions having the same values of [entry](#entry) and **groupid** fields AND have **MinCountOrRef > 0**.

 A group may consists of **explicitly-chanced** (having non-zero [ChanceOrQuestChance](#ChanceOrQuestChance)) and **equal-chanced** ([ChanceOrQuestChance](#ChanceOrQuestChance) = 0) entries.
 Every *equal-chanced* entry of a group is considered having such a chance that: